HERA-Team/direct_optimal_mapping/README.md

 ifreq = 758 #Frequency Channel No.
 ipol = -5 # polarization number with -5 to -8 referring to XX, YY, XY, YX
 dc = data_conditioning.DataConditioning(uv, ifreq, ipol)
-dc.rm_flag(dc.uv_1d)
+dc.noise_calc()
+dc.rm_flag()
 opt_map = optimal_mapping.OptMapping(dc.uv_1d, nside, epoch='J2000')
 ```

-where `uv` is one pyuvdata object (discussed more later),
+The first line initiated the `DataConditioning` object as `dc`, where `uv` is one pyuvdata object (to be discussed more later).
+The `dc` object initiation stripped the `uv` object with
+one polarizatoin and one frequency.
+The `noise_calc()` function calculates the visibility noise from the autocorrelations, the result is saved as a pyuvdata
+object in the `dc` attribute `dc.uvn`.
+Then the the `rm_flag()` function removes flagged data considering both the flagged
+data in the original pyuvdata object and the noise pyuvdata object.
-After the `rm_flag` function, `dc.uv_1d` is the processed pyuvdata object with one polarizatoin and one frequency, and
+The last line initated the `OptimalMapping` object as `opt_map`, where `dc.uv_1d` is the processed pyuvdata object with one polarizatoin and one frequency, and
 flagged data removed, `nside` is the for the healpix map.
-In the meantime, the `dc` object has a `uv_auto` attribute for
-noise calculation later.
-The ephoch is also specified as 'J2000' here.
+In this example, the ephoch is also specified as 'J2000'.

 Then another line can be run: